pytest-dev/pytest/doc/en/skipping.rst

 specifying conditions as strings versus booleans
 ----------------------------------------------------------

+TODO dont mention this because only backward compatiblity

 Prior to pytest-2.4 the only way to specify skipif/xfail conditions was to use strings::